jayflo/hadoop-config/README.md

 ```

 However, if you are not yet sure what the IP addresses should be, you can wait to edit this file till later.
 You will simply need to `ssh` to each machine to change it.

+---

+That's it!
+Our Linux+Hadoop template is complete.
+Logout and shutdown your VM.

+---

 ### Clone the VM